rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 ## `touch`

-This script is executed when the wigdget is touched, when it is released, and during the movement of the pointer while the widget is touched.
+This script is executed when the widget is touched, when it is released, and during the movement of the pointer while the widget is touched.

 This script has access to the same variables and functions as the `script` property (except the event-specific ones), plus the following:

+- `value`: widget value
 - `width`: widget width in pixels
 - `height`: widget height in pixels
 - `event`: object containing the following: